From Shirley Jackson: Novels & Stories

 It’s long-overdue respectability for a woman who arrived woozily at the hospital to deliver her third child, only to face the following exchange.

-“Name?” the desk clerk said to me politely, her pencil poised.“Jackson sets down these lines without bitterness,” notes critic Ruth Franklin in another recent appreciation.
+“Name?” the desk clerk said to me politely, her pencil poised.“Jackson sets down these lines without bitterness,” noted critic Ruth Franklin a decade ago in an essay reappraising her oeuvre.
 “But they made me think of how many women writers—particularly American women writers in the postwar era, the era without servants—have both profited and suffered from the confusion of their dual role. . . .
 Then and still now, women write when the baby naps, while the children are at school, after the dishes are done and the lunches are packed and the house is at last quiet.”
-And so, for Mother’s Day, we dedicate this Story of the Week to mothers, writers, and mothers who are writers—as well as to their spouses and children.

 “Age?” she asked.
 “Sex?
 Occupation?”